swcarpentry/matlab-novice-inflammation/reference.md

 :   Human-language text written to explain what software does,
     how it works, or how to use it.

-dotted notation
-:   A two-part notation used in many programming languages
-    in which `thing.component` refers to the `component` belonging to `thing`.

 empty string
 :   A character string containing no characters,
     often thought of as the "zero" of text.